haproxy/haproxy/doc/lua-api/index.rst

   :returns: always return a string, the string can be empty if the connection is closed.

+.. js:function:: AppletTCP.try_receive(applet)

+  Reads available data from the TCP stream and returns immediately.
+Returns a string containing read bytes that may possibly be empty if no bytes are available at that time.

+  :param class_AppletTCP applet: An :ref:`applettcp_class`
+  :returns: always return a string, the string can be empty.

 .. js:function:: AppletTCP.send(appletmsg)

   Send the message on the stream.